-The fulfillment cost ratio as a percentage of revenue decreased by 0.5 percentage points from 27.9% in 2018 to 27.3% in 2019 mainly due to an improved utilization of our European logistics network, continued overall efficiency gains and better order economics.
+The fulfillment cost ratio as a percentage of revenue decreased by 0.5 percentage points from 27.9% in 2018 to 27.3% in 2019 mainly due to a higher utilization of our European logistics network during peak periods, continued overall efficiency gains and better order economics.
 At the same time Zalando continues to build its European logistics network and to invest in the customer and brand proposition.